cfpb/design-manual/page-components/featured-content-module.md

 <div class="content-67 content-first">

-Featured content modules should include a single piece of content from a defined content type, including: Blog, News, Video, Event, and Tool.
+Featured content modules should highlight a single piece of content.
+That content can be almost anything, from a webpage to a blog post to a PDF to a video.

 FCMs appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.

 FCMs contain a headline, body copy text, and a graphical element related to the piece of content being featured.
 They are a “mini story” and never simply a dominant visual.

-FCMs can appear on any page type, though they are best suited for pages 3rd level and below in the site map.
+FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.
 They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.

 </div>